NewUpwork/down_time/README.md

 - **Moeez Khan**, [GitHub account](https://github.com/iammoeezkhann)
 - **Yinan Li**, [GitHub account](https://github.com/YinanLi1987)

-We have been working together throughout the whole project and everyone has been involved in all the parts of the development process.

 ## Introduction of the project

-This project is about creating a application for providing unpaid company-oriented project for IT students.
+This project is about creating a application for connecting freelancers with clients looking for varous services.

-- **Video of the project**, [Link](https://www.youtube.com)
+- **Video of the project**, [Link](https://www.youtube.com/watch?v=fWnQAp_N7Nw)

 ## Description of the project